Su, 3 May: Workshop: How to Involve Youth (with EU Funding)? Lyon, 1pm

 Weiterlesen

-Day 5 Wednesday 25th March: Craft day prepairing the interventions
+Day 5 Wednesday 25th March: Craft day preparing the interventions

 In our joint German-French project week, „Whose streets?
 Our streets!“ on this penultimate day of the program we are preparing the materials for tomorrow’s interventions and performances in public spaces with a great deal of initiative, craftsmanship, and artistic skill.
 Nothing can go wrong, because we have a fantastic master plan.
 And we had workshops on photography and press work.
 Here is a photo report from one of the participants: